 - Driving through your heels and utilizing your glutes and hamstrings, pull the weight off of the ground.
 Pull until you are fully standing, with your hips completely extended.
 The barbell should remain in contact with your body nearly the entire time.

-- Hinge at the hips first until you feel a stretch in your hamstrings, then hinge at the knees to lower the barbell back to the starting position.
+- Hinge at your hips first until you feel a stretch in your hamstrings, then hinge at your knees to lower the barbell back to the starting position.

 - Start again from step 3.
 Make sure you have a good grip and starting position before going in for another rep.

 New to deadlifts?
-Use dumbbells or just your body weight to master proper deadlift form before you progress to using a barbell.
+Use dumbbells or just your body weight to achieve proper deadlift form before you progress to using a barbell.

 For serious glute strength, add single-leg hip thrusts to your full lower-body workout routine.
 This move targets your gluteus maximus and medius, as well as your hamstrings.

-- Place a box or bench against a wall and make sure it's secure.
-You may want to place a mat or towel over the box to cushion your back.
+- Find a box or bench to use — you may want to place a mat or towel over the box to cushion your back.

 - Sit on the floor and place your upper back against the box or bench.
 Bend your knees so that your feet are flat on the floor.

 - Lift one foot off the floor so that only your working leg remains in contact with the ground.